South African Expat Tax Update 2023

-South African expatriates should not only understand the newly implemented 2021/2022 tax laws, which aims at taxing their foreign employment income but should also act if they want to avoid its dire consequences.
-With the 2021/2022 SARS tax eFiling season now open and well underway, this blog aims at providing a thorough understanding and detailed update on South African Tax and tax on foreign employment income, specifically for expats.
+South African expatriates should not only understand the newly implemented 2022/2023 tax laws, which aim at taxing their foreign employment income but should also act if they want to avoid its dire consequences.
+With the 2022/2023 SARS tax eFiling season now open and well underway, this blog aims at providing a thorough understanding and detailed update on South African Tax and tax on foreign employment income, specifically for expats.

 INCOME TAX ACT AMENDMENT (2017)